ALASdoo/alasdoo_com_v2/content/english/privacy-policy.md

 ### Contact Us

-If you have any questions about this privacy policy or how your personal data is handled, please contact us at:
+If you have any questions about this privacy policy or how your personal data is handled, please contact us at [info@alasdoo.com](mailto:info@alasdoo.com).

-Alas d.o.o.
-{{< contact_info >}}